diantyapitaloka/Customer-Segmentation-Banking/README.md

 ## ☂️🌂🌞 Checking missing value 🌞🌂☂️

 We checked for missing values to identify any incomplete data within the dataset.
 We filled the missing values in avg_sales_36M with 0, as it indicates no transactions occurred, and this data will be needed for further analysis.
+Here is the objectives below:

 <img width="404" height="209" alt="image" src="https://github.com/user-attachments/assets/5a72976c-8d6c-4fee-b7fd-a822dff25d1b" />